By Ed Truxal, Business Development Analyst – BN Products-USA™ | Email

 - Is an Inverter Generator your best choice?

 While these advantages stack up nicely, Inverters are not necessarily for everyone.
 There are drawbacks that are common to most Inverters.
-The electronic technology required to control rectifiers and the control process invariably drives the cost of Inverters upward, significantly higher than conventional generators.
+The electronic technology required to operate rectifiers and the control process invariably drives the cost of Inverters upward, significantly higher than conventional generators.
 Inverters typically cannot provide the capacity that conventional generators can; if you require high wattage to operate heavy-duty machinery or to light a ballfield, inverters probably are not likely to be a practical solution.
 The risk of theft must also be considered, as it is well-known among contractors that portable generators are opportunistic targets for thieves.
 Being lightweight and highly portable, small inverters are an increased theft risk.

 - Affordable, Quality Solutions from BN Products-USA™

 If an Inverter Generator seems right for you – BN Products-USA™ has recently expanded its lineup of Inverter units, now offering 4000-Watt (maximum) Inverters in open (BNG4000iD) and closed-frame (BNG4000iE) models, to compliment our existing lineup of the 1800-Watt rated BNG2000i and the 3000-Watt rated BNG3300i Inverters.
+In the Fall of 2021, BN Products-USA™ will be releasing the new BNG2800iE – which will be our lowest-cost Inverter option, replacing our venerable BNG2000i with a more powerful, and ultra-quiet unit featuring multiple improvements.

 In the coming months, larger Inverter models will be introduced to offer our customers high-power solutions that enhance the value and quality of our product line – using the latest developments in Inverter technology.